Webster Reservoir

 - Click for more information

-Waterfowl numbers | Waterfowl numbers are low at Webster as of 10/31.
-Ducks that are here are mostly Teal but we have picked up a few more big ducks this week, especially Pintails.
-There are a few divers out in the main body of the lake as well.
-Dark goose numbers are low but there are some birds loafing near and on some of the mudflats and shoreline.
+Waterfowl numbers | Waterfowl numbers at Webster have increased this week as of 11/7.
+Ducks that are here are mostly Mallards but we have still have a fair number of teal around as well.
+We have not seen many divers this week.
+Dark goose numbers have increased this week as well and there are some birds loafing near the mudflats and shoreline.
 There have been some Sandhill Cranes at Webster during the last week.
 The Central crane season is 11/6/2024- 1/2/2025 |

 Water level | 1866.8'; 25.7' below conservation pool. |

 Hunting conditions | Irrigation resulted in drastically lower lake levels again in 2024.
 There are vast mudflats or bare ground surrounding the entire reservoir.
 The West end of the reservoir has a very silty, soft bottom.
-Some spots the mud in knee deep. |
+The mud is knee deep. |

 Expected hunting success | Poor Boaters: Please be aware of shallow water if using a boat for waterfowl hunting.
 Many areas near shorelines are very shallow.
 There are also some humps and high spots that are just out of visibility right below the surface. |